-1.Grant Information Amount requested for this grant: \$\$200 per player total \$3600 Which category does your grant request fall under: Arts, Heritage, Culture Environment, Beautification Social, Health Services Recreation Other (please explain): This falls into Culture and promotes our city Some girls would never get to experience other cultures like Italy with Please indicate how the grant funds will be used The funds will be used towards tournament fees and travel costs for playe How will this funding request contribute to the C ty's strategi priorities?
-This event promotes Active Healthy Living as a part of Canada's #1 growing ng sport and puts Stratford,Ontario on the world stage in soccer.
-2.General Organization Information era gapterante del captera del parte parte tense la captera del companyone del captera del captera del captera La captera de l'appendia del captera d Organization Name: Stratford Strikers GU17 Contact Name: Lynda Sauve Mailing Address: City/Town: Postal Code: Telephone No.: Fax No.: Email: Web Site: l s /e provide world class soccer training to every girl with an opportunity to play occer at her highest level in a safe and supportive environment that encourages be development of soccer skills and the love of the game.
-Our mission is to seter the physical, mental and emotional growth and development of Stratford's party the provided the provided section of soccer and competition.
-Please attach a list of your organizational structure (where applicable): - Board of Directors, Executive Officers, Staff (indicate which staff positions are paid) do not include personal information such as home addresses/telephone nos.
-Number of volunteers: (parents as chaperones Does the organization operate as a not-for-profit?
+1.Grant Information Amount requested for this grant: \$\$200 per player total \$3600 Which category does your grant request fall under: Arts, Heritage, Culture Environment, Beautification Social, Health Services Recreation Other (please explain): This falls into Culture and promotes our city.
+Some girls would never get to experience other cultures like Italy with Please indicate how the grant funds will be used: The funds will be used towards tournament fees and travel costs for players only How will this funding request contribute to the City's strategi priorities?
+This event promotes Active Healthy Living as a part of Canada's #1 growing sport and puts Stratford,Ontario on the world stage in soccer.
+2.General Organization Information Organization Name: Stratford Strikers GU17 Contact Name: Lynda Sauve Mailing Address: City/Town: Postal Code: Telephone No.: Fax No.: Email: Web Site: l s nissions/goals: We provide world class soccer training to every girl with an opportunity to play soccer at her highest level in a safe and supportive environment that encourages the development of soccer skills and the love of the game.
+Our mission is to foster the physical, mental and emotional growth and development of Stratford's travel through the conduct recover and competition.
+Please attach a list of your organizational structure (where applicable): Board of Directors, Executive Officers, Staff (indicate which staff positions are paid) do not include personal information such as home addresses/telephone nos.
+Number of volunteers: 6 parents as chaperones Does the organization operate as a not-for-profit?
 Yes No